 Sign up for our newsletter via the form at the bottom of this page.

-In December 2021, a handful of Gleedsville Road residents were made aware that Newport Academy/Institute, a private equity backed, rehab treatment company, was purchasing a family subdivision of several residential homes and a separate 10 acre plot of land and that they intended to operate a commercial treatment facility location across the assemblage.
+In December 2021, a handful of Gleedsville Road residents found out that ONEX/Monroe Real Estate LLC/Newport Healthcare/Newport Academy/Newport Institute (Newport), a private equity owned, rehab treatment company, was planning to buy every home in a family subdivision, as well as a separate 10 acre lot, to operate a commercial in-patient treatment facility campus.

 Objecting to corporate misuse of neighborhood homes is not objecting to mental health.
-Everyone supports mental and behavioral health care, Loudoun residents are objecting to this corporation again attempting to misuse residential neighborhoods for their commercial, congregate facilities.
+Everyone supports mental and behavioral health care, Loudoun residents are objecting to private equity AGAIN attempting to misuse residential neighborhoods in Northern Virginia for congregate facilities.
 Several of those who object to the inappropriate location have worked extensively in the mental healthcare field, others continue to work and volunteer with local organizations dedicated to providing care and support for mental health and developmental needs.

 Not Permitted in Fairfax

-In 2019, Newport purchased, and began operating out of, a row of three McLean neighborhood homes on Davidson Road.
-After Fairfax County Zoning was made aware, they determined the three home cluster for 24 clients, plus staff, was not set up to operate as separate, single-family residences or "group homes" but was enclosed and planning to share resources as a "Congregate Living Facility" which is not permissible in that Fairfax residential zone without a special permit.
-Loudoun County Zoning fully prohibits congregate facilities in AR-1 residential zones, the uses are incompatible and no special permit exists.
+In 2019, Newport purchased a row of three McLean neighborhood homes on Davidson Road.
+After Fairfax County Zoning was made aware, they determined the three home operation was not State and Federally protected "Group Homes", free to operate "by-right", but a "Congregate Living Facility" with shared resources.
+That McLean residential zone required a special permit for congregate facilities while Loudoun County Zoning fully prohibits congregate facilities in AR-1 residential zones, the uses are incompatible and no special permit exists.

-Additionally, the three homes on Gleedsville Road were constructed to operate as a gated family subdivision.
+The three homes on Gleedsville Road in Loudoun make up a gated subdivision.
 The homes share one single-lane driveway, along with multiple communal features and amenities.
-Protect Loudoun believes that this location, even more so than the row of McLean homes, defines congregate living and should not be misused by a company as a sprawling "sub-acute psychiatric treatment" campus (aerial photo of the subdivision displayed above).
+Residents argue that this location, even more so than the row of McLean homes, defines congregate living and should not be misused by private equity as a sprawling "sub-acute in-patient psychiatric treatment" campus (aerial photo of the subdivision displayed above).

 Not Permitted in Loudoun

-Loudoun Zoning informed Newport that their intended use for the three homes was "congregate" and NOT permissible.
-However, Deputy Zoning Administrator Michele Lohr then went on to confirm Newport's inquiry on whether they could operate the subdivision as separate "single-family-dwellings" in order to secure "by-right" federal and state protections reserved for group homes for the disabled.
-Loudoun Zoning did not perform a site check to see that the three homes in question were a unified family subdivision before providing what we believe was inaccurate alternate use information.
-In a letter to select neighbors, Newport cited the alternate Deputy Zoning Administrator Michele Lohr's words and added that Loudoun Zoning had determined their proposed use to be permissible.
-All zoning documents are posted further below.
+In November 2021, Loudoun Zoning issued a Zoning Determination to Newport that their intended use for the three homes was "congregate" and NOT permissible.
+However, Deputy Zoning Administrator Michele Lohr went on to confirm Newport's inquiry on whether it was possible to operate each home in the subdivision as a separate group home.
+A decision she made without performing a site visit to see that the homes are within an enclosed subdivision.
+In a hand-delivered letter to select neighbors, Newport cited Deputy Zoning Administrator Michele Lohr's words as their reason for purchasing the homes and an adjacent 10 acre lot.
+That "mailbox letter", and other zoning documents, are posted further below.

 Protect Loudoun supporters view this second attempt to operate a commercial treatment facility out of multiple adjacent homes in a residential neighborhood as an intentional strategy.
-If Newport Academy/Institute are permitted by Loudoun County to supersede zoning laws, it will establish a precedent for all Loudoun neighborhoods which will benefit Newport’s wealthy stakeholders and Canadian private equity investors – not those who seek their care, not neighborhoods, and not the Loudoun community.
+If Newport is permitted by Loudoun County to supersede zoning laws, it will establish a precedent for all Loudoun neighborhoods which will benefit Newport’s wealthy stakeholders and Canadian private equity investors – not those who seek their care, not neighborhoods, and not the Loudoun community.
+AR-1 is not safe or suitable for congregate facilities, hence the strict laws prohibiting that use.

 In May 2019, Fairfax County Zoning determined that Newport operating out of three adjacent homes constituted a Congregate Housing Facility, a use not permitted by their residential zoning ordinances.
 Loudoun has the same rule against congregate facilities in residential zones.

-Newport initially purchased two homes in a Orange Park Acres, California and now operate out of 12, despite pleas from the community (see the PDF article below for full details).
-As mentioned in the article, deep pockets of a private equity backed company allows them to easily outbid anyone looking to purchase a home, even amidst a housing shortage in a competitive market.
+Newport initially purchased two homes in a Orange Park Acres, California and now operates out of over a dozen homes in one neighborhood, despite pleas and objections from the community and the mayor (see the PDF article below for full details).
+As mentioned in the article, deep pockets of a private equity allows them to easily outbid families looking to purchase a home, even amidst a housing shortage in a competitive market.

-Loudoun residents fighting this planned corporate endeavor do not want to see this county meet the same fate as Orange Park Acres and likewise, residents in Orange Park are passionate about helping us ensure that our zoning laws prohibiting congregate facilities are enforced.
+Loudoun residents fighting this private equity campus do not want to see this county meet the same fate as Orange Park Acres and likewise, residents in Orange Park are passionate about helping Virginians ensure that our zoning laws prohibiting congregate facilities are enforced.

 Donate to the legal fund alongside your neighbors and help stop this precedent from being set across Loudoun.